jianping5/blog-jianping5/docs/archives/GFS.md

 are duplicates of each other.
 GFS provides a library for applications that handles these cases.

-Q: How can clients find their data given that atomic record append writes it at an unpredictable offset in the file?
+**How can clients find their data given that atomic record append writes it at an unpredictable offset in the file?**

-A: Append (and GFS in general) is mostly intended for applications that sequentially read entire files.
+Append (and GFS in general) is mostly intended for applications that sequentially read entire files.
 Such applications will scan the file looking for valid records (see the previous question), so they don't need to know the record locations in advance.
 For example, the